blox/blox/deploy/README.md

 css_1         --bind 0.0.0.0:3000 --etcd ...
 Up      3000/tcp
 ```

 You have now completed the local installation of Blox.
-You can begin consuming the Scheduler API at http://localhost:2000/.
+You can begin consuming the scheduler API at http://localhost:2000/.

 ## AWS Installation